YouBase/white-paper/README.md

 # Introduction

-Security, privacy, identity and accessibility have historically been difficult to balance.
-Using personal information as part of identity for secure access creates difficulties keeping this information private.
+Security, privacy, identity authentication and accessibility have historically been difficult to balance.
+Using personal information as part of identity and authentication for secure access creates difficulties keeping this information private.
 These misalignements have led to enormous cost and risk associate with managing and securing personal records by third parties.

 Breaches have become all-too-common because of the high value to identity thieves.
 A premium is paid on the black market for such records, estimated at $50 per record for medical records.
 In Q1 2015 alone, nearly 100 million medical record have been compromised, including identity, clinical and financial information.
 At the same time, a person's ability to access and manage personal information that rests with third parties is difficult.